FundBizPro

 Why small business valuation confuses buyers

 Most buyers approach valuation backwards.
 They hear a price, accept the seller's narrative, and look for reasons the number is justified.
-The correct approach is to start from first principles: what does this business earn, how reliable is that earning power, and what multiple is appropriate given the risk?
+The correct approach starts from first principles: what does this business earn, how reliable is that earning power, and what multiple is appropriate given the risk?

-The other thing buyers often miss: the business's price and the business's value are not the same thing.
-A seller always has a number in their head.
-Your job is to calculate your own number before you see theirs.
+The gap most buyers miss: a business's price and a business's value are not the same thing.
+The seller always has a number in their head.
+Your job is to calculate your own number independently before you see theirs.

 Method 1: SDE multiple (the standard for main street businesses)

-Seller's Discretionary Earnings (SDE) is the most common metric for valuing businesses with a single owner-operator and annual revenues below $5M.
+Seller's Discretionary Earnings (SDE) is the standard metric for valuing businesses with a single owner-operator and annual revenues below $5M.

-Multiple: SDE × 2 to 4 is the standard range for most main street businesses.
-A $200K SDE business might sell for $400K–$800K depending on the risk factors discussed below.
+Multiples: SDE × 2 to 4 is the standard range for most main street businesses.
+A business producing $200,000 in SDE might sell for $400,000–$800,000 depending on the risk factors discussed below.
 The multiplier reflects how confident a buyer can be that SDE will continue after the transaction.

 Method 2: EBITDA multiple (for larger or managed businesses)

-EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) is the metric used when the business has professional management — meaning an owner who does not work in the business daily, or a business large enough to support a management team.
+EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization) applies when the business has professional management - meaning an owner who does not work in the business daily, or a business large enough to support a management team.

-The key difference from SDE: EBITDA does not add back the owner's compensation because a future owner would need to hire a replacement manager.
+The key difference from SDE: EBITDA does not add back the owner's compensation, because a future owner would need to hire a replacement manager.
 SDE is appropriate when you (the buyer) will also be the operator.
-EBITDA is appropriate when you are buying a business as an investment and hiring management to run it.
+EBITDA is appropriate when you are buying a business as an investment with hired management running it.

 For businesses with $1M–$5M EBITDA, typical multiples run 3–6x depending on industry, growth rate, customer base quality, and competitive position.
 A cleaning services company with $1.5M EBITDA and long-term B2B contracts might trade at 4.5x ($6.75M).
 The same EBITDA in a single-location restaurant might trade at 2.5x ($3.75M) because of financing difficulty and category risk.

-Above $5M EBITDA, you are in middle-market M&A where professional buyers (private equity, search funds, strategic acquirers) apply different frameworks — outside the scope of most individual buyers.
+Above $5M EBITDA, you are in middle-market territory where professional buyers - private equity, search funds, strategic acquirers - apply different frameworks.
+That is outside the scope of most individual buyers.

 Method 3: Asset-based valuation (for asset-heavy businesses)